Danny Castillo: Ultimate Fighting Championship

-Castillo was expected to face Bobby Green on July 27, 2013 at UFC on Fox 8.
+Castillo was expected to face Bobby Green on July 27, 2013, at UFC on Fox 8.
 However, in mid-July, Green pulled out of the bout citing an injury and was replaced by Tim Means.
 He won the fight via unanimous decision.

-Castillo faced Edson Barboza on December 14, 2013 at UFC on Fox 9.
+Castillo faced Edson Barboza on December 14, 2013, at UFC on Fox 9.
 After a dominant first round by Castillo, Barboza was able to rally over rounds two and three, and defeated Castillo via majority decision in a bout that earned both participants Fight of the Night honors.

-Castillo was briefly linked to a bout with Isaac Vallie-Flagg on April 26, 2014 at UFC 172.
+Castillo was briefly linked to a bout with Isaac Vallie-Flagg on April 26, 2014, at UFC 172.
 However, the UFC removed Vallie-Flagg from the bout in favor of a match up with Takanori Gomi, while Castillo instead fought against Charlie Brenneman.
 Castillo won the fight via knockout in the second round.

-Castillo was expected to face Tony Ferguson on August 2, 2014 at UFC 176.
-However, after UFC 176 was cancelled, Castillo/Ferguson was rescheduled and took place on August 30, 2014 at UFC 177.
+Castillo was expected to face Tony Ferguson on August 2, 2014, at UFC 176.
+However, after UFC 176 was cancelled, Castillo/Ferguson was rescheduled and took place on August 30, 2014, at UFC 177.
 Castillo lost the back and forth fight via split decision.

-Castillo was expected to face Rustam Khabilov on January 3, 2015 at UFC 182.
+Castillo was expected to face Rustam Khabilov on January 3, 2015, at UFC 182.
 However, Khabilov pulled out of the bout due to alleged visa issues and was replaced by Paul Felder.
 Castillo lost the bout via knockout due to a spinning backfist in the second round.

-A rescheduled bout with Rustam Khabilov was expected to take place on July 25, 2015 at UFC on Fox 16.
+A rescheduled bout with Rustam Khabilov was expected to take place on July 25, 2015, at UFC on Fox 16.
 However, for a second time, Khabilov was removed from the pairing due to alleged visa issues.
 Castillo faced Jim Miller at the event.
 He lost the fight by split decision.

-Castillo faced Nik Lentz on December 19, 2015 at UFC on Fox 17.
+Castillo faced Nik Lentz on December 19, 2015, at UFC on Fox 17.
 He lost the fight by split decision.

 On January 29, 2016, Castillo was released from the UFC.
+He has since retired from mixed martial arts.